From the Classroom to the Coal Face

 What does your role involve?

-My role is Clinical Partnership Leader for our general population studies.
-There are two aspects to it - GMI wants to get a reference data set for the healthy population of Ireland, so that we have a reference data set for our disease study.
+My role is Senior Manager, Clinical Programmes.
+One of the programmes I oversee is our research among the general population.
+There are two aspects to it – GMI wants to get a reference data set for the healthy population of Ireland, so that we have a reference data set for our disease study.

 But the other aspect of the study is that GMI are also interested in “wellness” in Ireland.
 It investigates which are the protective factors in our genetic makeup that help us stay healthy.
 It’s very important to recruit enough control participants so that we have the information to achieve both of our goals.